neelabhg/rt-wiki-dashboard/README.md

 Real Time Wiki Edits Dashboard
 =================

-This is a web application showing recent edits to Wikipedia as they happen in real time.
+A web application showing recent edits to Wikipedia as they happen in real time.

 Developed by [Neelabh Gupta][0].
 More information can be found [here][1].